Why should I go Greek? What are the benefits?

 There are more formal recruitment weeks in both the fall and spring semesters.
 Please visit this page for more information.

-What is the difference between the two fraternities?
-The two sororities?
+What is the difference between the two sororities and fraternity?

-One of the ways to learn about each of our chapters is to visit their national websites (listed here).
+One of the ways to learn about each of our chapters is to visit their national websites.
 If you're considering going Greek, take the time to attend events sponsored by each of the chapters.
 This will help you get to know members from each organization.

-Each of the fraternities and sororities at UF has a chapter house.
+Each of the sororities and fraternity at UF has a chapter house.
 All UF policies apply at each of the Greek houses.

 How much time does it take to be in a fraternity or sorority?